itsankit018/Retail-Sales-Analysis-Project/README.md

 **Level**: Beginner
 **Database**: `p1_retail_sales_db`

-This project is designed to demonstrate SQL skills and techniques typically used by data analysts to explore, clean, and analyze retail sales data.
-The project involves setting up a retail sales database, performing exploratory data analysis (EDA), and answering specific business questions through SQL queries.
-This project is ideal for those who are starting their journey in data analysis and want to build a solid foundation in SQL.
+This project demonstrates essential SQL skills used by data analysts to explore, clean, and analyze retail sales data.
+It includes database setup, basic data cleaning, and exploratory data analysis (EDA).
+Business-focused queries are used to extract meaningful insights.
+The project helps beginners build a strong foundation in SQL for data analysis.

 ## Objectives

-1. **Set up a retail sales database**: Create and populate a retail sales database with the provided sales data.
+1. **Set Up a Retail Sales Database**: Created and populated a retail sales database using the provided dataset.
-2. **Data Cleaning**: Identify and remove any records with missing or null values.
+2. **Data Cleaning**: Identified and handled missing or null values to ensure data accuracy.
-3. **Exploratory Data Analysis (EDA)**: Perform basic exploratory data analysis to understand the dataset.
+3. **Exploratory Data Analysis (EDA)**: Analyzed the data to understand patterns, trends, and distributions.
-4. **Business Analysis**: Use SQL to answer specific business questions and derive insights from the sales data.
+4. **Business Analysis**: Used SQL queries to answer business questions and extract meaningful insights from sales data.

 ## Project Structure